Last Updated on 5 June 2026

-As the former capital of Upper Egypt, Luxor is home to some of the most spectacular ancient sites anywhere on Earth.
-From the towering columns of Karnak Temple to the vividly painted tombs of the Valley of the Kings, this stretch of the Nile contains Egypt’s most extraordinary concentration of temples, tombs, and monuments!
+Once the illustrious capital of Upper Egypt (as ancient Thebes), Luxor is home to some of the most spectacular surviving archaeological sites anywhere on Earth.
+From the towering columns of Karnak Temple to the vividly painted burial chambers of the Valley of the Kings, more than 3,500 years of pharaonic history are beautifully preserved along the fertile banks of the Nile.

-We’ve personally visited Luxor three times between 2024–2026 and now run our own custom group trips through Egypt that always include several days here.
-Over these visits, we’ve stayed on both the East and West Bank, worked with local Egyptologist guides, and explored every site on this list multiple times.
+We’ve personally visited Luxor three times in the last three years, and have even run several group trips through Egypt that always include several days here!
+Over these trips, we’ve stayed on both the East and West Bank, worked with a variety of local Egyptologist guides, explored every site on this list multiple times, and really fallen in love with Luxor.

 This guide brings together everything we’ve learned to help you plan your trip to Luxor— and I’ll warn you in advance, it’s a monster post with an insane amount of detail on each of the ancient sites!
 From the best temples and tombs to visit, photography tips, where to stay in Luxor, when to hire a guide, and how to buy entrance tickets to each of the sites, this travel guide will help you plan the perfect itinerary across the East and West Banks of Luxor.